skramm/spaghetti/docs/spaghetti_faq.md

 then you can use `assignCallbackAutoval( cb )`.
 This will assign to all the states the callback function `cb(int)` and will assign as callback argument value the **index** of the corresponding state.
-Of course, this requires that you have defined the FSM type with some kind of integer type as callback argument.
+This requires that you have defined the FSM type with some kind of integer type as callback argument, or a `std::string`.
-But don't worry, if you don't, you will get a compiler error, this is checked at build time.
+If you don't, you will get a compiler error, this is checked at build time.

 - **Q**: *Can I have as callback function a class member function?*<br>
 **A**: Sure!
 This is of course useful so that the callback can handle some data.